nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🌑 Lancer in the Dark/Sessions/Session 03.md

 ---
 NoteIcon: Note
 Date: 2024-03-22T00:00:00.000-04:00
+Summary: Make our way through the dark area, fight some more subalterns, then kickstart the generator.
+Meet some HA looking peeps.
 ---
 Lights flicker and dim, minutes go by without power ASH "I'm in a dark place"